mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/pescan/index.md

 ## Description

-Though their faces and torsos are superficially similar to those of humans, pescans display aspects of fish across the rest of their bodies.
+Though their faces and torsos are superficially similar to those of humans, pescans display aspects of fish physiology across their bodies.
 They have webbed hands and gills on their necks, with blue and green coloration on their scaly skin.
 Individuals run a spectrum of fishlike appearance: some are bipedal to allow for improved land travel, while others possess long muscular tails comprising the lower halves of their bodies, granting them fast movement in water at the expense of a limited mobility on land.

 ## History